President Street Station: 19th century

-The PW&B started building its own station at the southwestern corner of President Street with Canton Avenue with train yards, including a roundhouse, shops and freight warehouses of about six square city blocks, extending east along Canton Avenue (later renamed Fleet Street).
+The PW&B started building its own station at the southwestern corner of President Street with Canton Avenue with train yards, including a roundhouse, shops and freight warehouses of about six square city blocks, extending east along Canton Avenue, later renamed Fleet Street.
 The Greek Revival-style station opened on February 18, 1850.

 In addition to the brick head house with a distinctive arched roof, the original station also had a 208 ft long barrel vaulted train shed over the tracks.
 The PW&B added a similarly styled freight house, adjacent to the south of the passenger station, in 1852.

+American Civil War

-On February 23, 1861 President-elect Abraham Lincoln, traveling in secret after abandoning his inauguration whistle stop train tour, transferred from the President Street Station to Camden Station in order to thwart the Baltimore Plot assassination attempt.
+On February 23, 1861, President-elect Abraham Lincoln, traveling in secret after abandoning his inauguration whistle stop train tour, transferred from the President Street Station to Camden Station in order to thwart the Baltimore Plot assassination attempt.

-The station was involved in the Baltimore riot of 1861, as Massachusetts state militia troops bound for Washington were being pulled in several connecting horse cars and later marching to the B&O Camden Station, ten blocks west and were attacked by an angry mob of Southern and Confederate sympathizers, with a large number of civilians and four soldiers killed and many people wounded in the ensuing melee.
+The station was involved in the Baltimore riot of 1861, as Massachusetts state militia troops bound for Washington, D.C. were being pulled in several connecting horse cars and later marching to the B&O Camden Station, ten blocks west and were attacked by an angry mob of Southern and Confederate sympathizers, with a large number of civilians and four soldiers killed and many people wounded in the ensuing melee.
 On Friday, April 19, 1861, Baltimore Southern sympathizers attacked the passing 6th Massachusetts infantry regiment of the state militia and the "Washington Brigade" of Philadelphia from the Pennsylvania state militia.
 Both units were heading to Washington to reinforce defenses in response to the requests for troops in his proclamation declaring the existence of an insurrection by President Lincoln after the firing on Fort Sumter in Charleston harbor in South Carolina by newly organized Confederate States military forces a few days earlier.

 In 1873, the newly organized Union Railroad built a new set of tracks in northeastern Baltimore, connecting the original PW&B main line with the Northern Central Railway (NCRY) going north to York and Harrisburg, Pennsylvania.
 The new connection ran through the new Union Tunnel to NCRY's new Charles Street Station, north of Mount Royal Avenue.
+The Charles Street Station, originally named "Union Station," was rebuilt twice and renamed "Pennsylvania Station" in 1928.

+20th century

-(This station, originally named "Union Station," was rebuilt twice and renamed "Pennsylvania Station" in 1928.)
-This station on North Charles Street and its successors, in the northern reaches of the city, largely replaced the earlier President Street Station on the southeast for passenger service.
+The station on North Charles Street and its successors, in the northern reaches of the city, largely replaced the President Street Station for passenger service.
 The latter continued to serve as a freight station into the 1940s World War II era but served some passenger trains until 1911.
 The Pennsylvania Railroad, which acquired the PW&B in a merger in 1881, demolished the President Street's eastern train shed after heavy snow damage in 1913 and erected a new, shorter shed, built with wooden roof trusses.